Sakib831/CS50x-Solution/README.md

 All the solutions of CS50x are entirely done by me a.k.a [Sakib](https://github.com/Sakib831).😜
 <br>
 <br>
-This solution will help you to get the highest marks.\
+This solutions will help you to achieve the best result.\
 Hope you like this.